Filing An LLC Tax Extension (2026 Updated Guide)

 Tax Extension for Multi-Member LLCs Treated as a Partnership

-Multi-member LLC that files for tax treatment as a partnership LLC can file an automatic extension of time through the IRS.
-This automatic six-month extension is until March 15th of the following tax year.
+Multi-member LLCs that file for tax treatment as a partnership LLC can file an automatic extension of time through the IRS.
+The automatic six-month extension deadline for multi-member LLCs treated as partnerships is September 15, 2026 [4].

 If you need more time, you may request up to another three-month tax extension by filing Form 7004 before October 15th.